 Virtual Easter Sunday

 The time for celebration, the exaltation of joy will arrive sooner than we know.
 Whether you opt for a sunrise service, a mid-morning, or evening service, do consider going online with a live-stream.
 There are many, many options available to do so easily and affordably.
-Again, we encourage you to check out An In-Depth Look at Live-Streaming on the Worship Times Network for details on how to live-stream.

 Along with your live-streamed service, consider creating a Prayer Request form that can be shared in real time during the service.
 Congregants can fill it out while the service is happening and hear their prayers read during the Prayers of the People.
 Connecting their current reality with the service they are experiencing online makes it feel more ‘real.’